Collins says she’s ‘really appalled’ by Trump’s attacks on AG Sessions

 Sessions had said after the president’s Thursday comments on Fox News that while he’s in charge, “the actions of the Department of Justice will not be improperly influenced by political considerations.”

-In addition to weighing in on the Trump-Sessions spat, Collins talked to CBS 13 about her recent meeting with the president’s controversial U.S. Supreme Court nominee Brett M. Kavanaugh — saying she “pressed him hard on the issue” of abortion rights — and her feelings about U.S. John McCain, R-Arizona.
+In addition to weighing in on the Trump-Sessions spat, Collins talked to CBS 13 about her recent meeting with the president’s controversial U.S. Supreme Court nominee Brett M. Kavanaugh — saying she “pressed him hard on the issue” of abortion rights — and her feelings about U.S. Sen. John McCain, R-Arizona.

 [John McCain is discontinuing treatment for brain cancer]